Cosimo de' Medici: Florentine politics

 Cosimo goes into exile, Palazzo Vecchio.

 Cosimo's power over Florence stemmed from his wealth, which he used to control the votes of office holders in the municipal councils, most importantly the Signoria of Florence.
-As Florence was proud of its "democracy", he pretended to have little political ambition and did not often hold public office.
+As Florence was proud of its republic, he pretended to have little political ambition and did not often hold public office.
 Enea Silvio Piccolomini, Bishop of Siena and later Pope Pius II, said of him: